verder-helpen/verder-helpen/comm-common/README.md

-# Isolated communication plugin for Verder Helpen
+# Common communication plugin for Verder Helpen

 This repository is a part of the Verder Helpen Platform.
 It contains a communication plugin useable for communication platforms that only want to display a users attribute to helpdesk employees.
 This is